EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L2_running_simple_R_Python_analysis_scripts.md

 ## Running R scripts on the SDF

-There is a default version of R available on the SDF v4.1.2.
+The default version of R available on the SDF is v4.1.2.
 Alternative R versions can be installed using conda similar to the python conda environment above.

 ```bash
 conda create -n r-v4.3 gcc_linux-64=11.2.0 r-base=4.3